 • All staff notice what children can do and what they know during adult led sessions as well as during their own choice activities during Independent Learning.
-These are noted, added to our 'feeding forward' sheets to inform our planning, used to inform and change interventions regularly, discussed during weekly team meetings and, when appropriate, uploaded onto Tapestry as a way on keeping track of what we have noticed, developing a detailed picture of the whole child.
+These are noted, added to our 'feeding forward' sheets to inform our planning, used to inform and change interventions regularly and discussed during weekly team meetings.
 The Early Years team use this information to decide whether the children are 'on track' or 'not yet on track' at termly points in the year, using their secure understanding of what each child should be able to know and do to inform their judgments.
 This is added to Insight.
 However, we do not wait for these termly pupil progress opportunities if there are children who are considered to be 'not yet on track'.
 These children are identified quickly and support is put in place, when needed, to enable them to succeed.